 Lime soup.
 If there is one traditional dish in the Yucatan Peninsula, this is it.
-Literally translated as “lime soup”, this is more of a spicy chicken with tomato soup.
+Translated as “lime soup”, this is more of a spicy chicken with tomato soup.
 Contrary to the name, limes are not the major ingredient in this savory and standard soup.
 It is basically a chicken or turkey vegetable soup flavored with limes and made nicely hot with a touch of habanero peppers.
-A wonderfully different soup which can be served with dinner or by itself.

-The unique bittersweet limes of the Yucatan, variously referred to as “lima agria”, are hard to find in Chicago, but you can usually get them at Hispanic food markets.
-It is a kissing cousin to the Key Lime of Florida, but since even that is often hard to come by.
-I’ve made it with regular Old Persian limes.
+The unique bittersweet limes of the Yucatan, variously referred to as “lima agria”, are hard to find abroad, but you can usually get them at Hispanic food markets.
+It is a cousin to the Key Lime of Florida, but since even that is often hard to come by, I’ve made it with regular Old Persian limes.

 I first had this soup at a little restaurant (more like a glorified kitchen) in the back streets of Cozumel in the late 80s.
 We befriended the owner and, after several return trips to Mexico, I asked him if I could talk to his chef about their preparation.
 This recipe is a combination of that recipe, my own experimentation and some tidbits I picked up in some old Mexican cookbooks.
 This seems like a lot of work, but it’s worth it.